hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

-**Poser Frames** is JavaScript for Photoshop that adds a fake negative border, traced from real negatives.
+**Poser Frames** is JavaScript for Photoshop that adds fake negative borders, traced from real negatives.
 It works with images in 3:2, 4:3, 6:7 and 1:1 format, with a shortest side of 3600 px, 4800 px or 6000 px.

 Installing the script and creating an action for PoserFrames